skydoves/sandwich/README.md

 ##### 2. Provide Global Operator Dependency

-Next, provide your global operator with Hilt like the exambple below:
+Next, provide your global operator with Hilt like the example below:

 ```kotlin
 @Module